tedmiston/notes/README.md

 # Notes

-A place to gather thoughts from what I'm reading, listening to, and learning lately.
+A small place to gather thoughts from what I'm learning lately.

 > "An investment in knowledge pays the best interest."
 >
 > &mdash; <cite>Ben Franklin</cite>

+Right now this repo serves three purposes:

+1. a log of what I've read recently
+2. a queue of what I want to read in the future
+3. an archive for what I read before I was an annotated reader

 ## Articles